tensorchiefs/bfvi_paper/README.md

 `Python/Cauchy/Cauchy.ipnb` → `Python/Cauchy/Gauss-VI_densities.csv.gz`
 `Gauss-VI_densities.csv` contain samples `w` (first colom, in paper called xi) and `log_p` (second colom)

-For Cauchy, we did a ablation study investigating the effects of different methods to transform between a predefined simple distribution and the variational posterior.
+For Cauchy, we did an ablation study investigating the effects of different methods to transform between a predefined simple distribution and the variational posterior.
 Here we vary the simple transformation, and the transformations including the flexibility of the involved Bernstein polynomial.
 ##### BF-VI
 Generated parameter files:
 Many ablation runs have been done with python (`bfvi/bfvi/cauchy_eval_ablation.py`) on GPU and CPU enviromemnts.
 The results are stored in from of the parameter files (columns are 'seed','epoch','az','bz', theta_1, ..., theat_M) holding information on the used seed for intialization and the number of epochs during training and the fitted parameters  of the transformation, i.e. the slope and intercept of the linear trafo and the parameters theta of the Bernstein polynomials, see e.g. `cauchy_eval_ablation_M_1_F1F2_params.csv` stored in  `bfvi/bfvi/runs/cauchy_ablation/`.
 For the creation of the paramter files manipulations (like commenting in/out the truncated normal) need to be done in addition the following files: